Effective Date: April 14, 2003

 this notice electronically.

-also conducts its business under the names Advent Physical
+also conducts its business under the name GRSportsCenter.)

-have any questions regarding this notice or use or disclosure
+If you have any questions regarding this notice or use or disclosures

 of your health information, or wish to file a complaint